david-inf/nlp-lab-argument-mining/README.md

 ## Phase 1: Finetuning BERT for argument component detection

 ### :one: Baseline

+Use a feature extraction pipeline to obtain a baseline to improve with finetuning.

 - `python src/baseline.py --dataset "abstrct" --extractor "distilbert" --classifier "svm"`